 The wider objective of this project is to develop a trans-disciplinary and transnational course/ elective element in the EU HEIs on the design, construction and management of sustainable public wooden buildings in order to enhance the quality and relevance of students’ knowledge and skills for future labour market needs.

-Project is implemented by five higher education institutions from Lithuania, Denmark, United Kingdom, Finland and Latvia, Lithuanian State Enterprise Center of Registers and Study and Consulting Center.
+Project was implemented by five higher education institutions from Lithuania, Denmark, United Kingdom, Finland and Latvia, Lithuanian State Enterprise Center of Registers and Study and Consulting Center.

 1) To strategically research at which level sustainable design, construction and management of wooden public buildings are to be planned and implemented in the partner countries.